BenRutlandWeb/looma/README.md

 ### clear-compiled

 Looma creates a manifest file containing classes and paths to autoload.
 For example, blocks are autoloaded once created via the CLI.
-The manifest is rebuilt automatically however cccasionally you may need to clear the manifest.
+The manifest is rebuilt automatically however occasionally you may need to clear the manifest.

 ```bash
 wp looma clear-compiled